Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 For the $n$'th Landau level, where zero is the lowest, the Fubini study metric is

 The increase relative to the LLL comes from the Laguerre polynomial in the form factor $\abs{\langle u_\bk | u_{\bk + \bq} \rangle} = L_n(q^2 \ell_B^2/2)\exp(-q^2 \ell_B^2/4)$.
-The node in the form factor due to the Laguerre polynomial helps stabilize charge density wave states in higher Landau levels \cite{HigherLL}.}
+The node in the form factor due to the Laguerre polynomial helps stabilize charge density wave states in higher Landau levels \cite{HigherLL}.

 The Berry curvature and Fubini-Study metric are tied together in special systems.
-One may see this by constructing a gauge invariant complex tensor sometimes referred to as the ``quantum metric" which is schematically written as $\eta = g-2i\epsilon \Omega$, where $g$ is the symmetric F-S metric and $\epsilon$ is the antisymmetric matrix.
+One may see this by constructing a gauge invariant complex tensor sometimes referred to as the ``quantum metric" which is schematically written as $\eta = g-\frac{1}{2}i\epsilon \Omega$, where $g$ is the symmetric F-S metric and $\epsilon$ is the antisymmetric matrix.
 This can be compactly written in terms of the gauge invariant projector $Q(\bk)$ as:

-The quantum metric is Hermitian and positive semidefinite because it proportional to a projection of $Q(\bk)$ onto the subspace spanned by the states $\ket{\partial_{k_x}u_\bk}$ and $\ket{\partial_{k_y}u_\bk}$, and $Q(\bk)$ is manifestly Hermitian and positive semidefinite as a projection operator.
+The quantum metric is Hermitian and positive semidefinite because it is proportional to a projection of $Q(\bk)$ onto the subspace spanned by the states $\ket{\partial_{k_x}u_\bk}$ and $\ket{\partial_{k_y}u_\bk}$, and $Q(\bk)$ is manifestly Hermitian and positive semidefinite as a projection operator.
 The real and imaginary components of $\eta$ can be seen to correspond to the Fubini Study metric and Berry curvature respectively

-and the fact that $\eta$ is positive semidefinite, $\det \eta \geq 0$, implies that $\det g( \bk ) \geq \abs{\Omega(\bk)}^2/4$.
-The inequality is saturated for all two band systems, as well as other special systems.
-A stronger condition that very few systems satisfy is obtained if we additionally require that the eigenvectors of $g(\bk)$ are the {\em same} for all $\bk$.
+and the fact that $\eta$ is positive semidefinite, $\det \eta \geq 0$, implies the determinant inequality that $\det g( \bk ) \geq \abs{\Omega(\bk)}^2/4$.
+This inequality is saturated for all two band systems, and for special multiband systems.
+Equality in the former case ensues since the Hilbert space of the two band system corresponds to points on the sphere $S^2$, for which both the Berry curvature $\frac12|\Omega| $ and the `volume form' $\sqrt{det\,g}$ amount to measuring the surface area.}

+In fact, by using the inequality between the arithmetic mean and the geometric mean of the eigenvalues of $g$ we can derive:

+A stronger condition that very few systems satisfy, called the Trace condition, is obtained if we additionally require that the eigenvectors of $g(\bk)$ are the same for all $\bk$.
 This is not implied by any rotation symmetry, as the rotation symmetry changes the value of $\bk$.
-In this case, we may simultaneously diagonalize $g(\bk)$ at all values of $\bk$ and obtain
+In this case, we may simultaneously diagonalize $g(\bk)$ at all values of $\bk$ and obtain:

+In practice, for a system like chiral MATBG, this diagonalization amounts to using the coordinates $k_x, k_y$ instead of, say, the triangular lattice coordinates $k_1, k_2$.
+One may imagine a more exotic reparameterization of the BZ where the change of basis is $\bk$-dependent.
+This would allow the metric to be diagonalized at all $\bk$ for any system.
+However we do not consider transformations like this because the transformed BZ coordinates no longer have a simple interpretation as a Fourier transform of position.